obsidianmd/obsidian-help/en/Teams/Install and deploy Obsidian.md

 > [!tip] For Windows users who need a system installer, use the `-allusers.exe` file on the releases page.

 If automatic updates are enabled, future updates will install as allowed.
-Additionally, we recommend periodically completing [[Update Obsidian#Installer updates|installer updates]] to gain the latest electron updates.
+Additionally, we recommend periodically completing [[Update Obsidian#Installer updates|installer updates]] to receive the latest electron updates, including security fixes.

 If you are looking how to limit network access to Obsidian during this process, review [[Security considerations#Network and access|network and access]] instead.